kyuupichan/electrumx/docs/environment.rst

   considering the bandwidth consumed.  :func:`server.ping` is costed at :const:`0.1`.

   As the total cost of a session goes over the soft limit, its requests start to be throttled in two ways.
-First, each request sleeps a little before being handled.
+First, the number of requests for that session that the server will process concurrently is reduced.
+Second, each request starts to sleep a little before being handled.

-  Second, the number of requests that the server will handle concurrently reduces.
-Both effects increase as the hard limit is approached, at which point the session is disconnected.
+  Before throttling starts, the server will process up to :envvar:`INITIAL_CONCURRENT` requests concurrently without sleeping.
+As the session cost ranges from :envar:`COST_SOFT_LIMIT` to :envvar:`COST_HARD_LIMIT`, concurrency drops linearly to zero and each request's sleep time increases linearly up to :envvar:`REQUEST_SLEEP` milliseconds.
+Once the hard limit is reached, the session is disconnected.

-  So non-abusive sessions can continue to be served, a session's cost gradually decays over time.
+  In order that non-abusive sessions can continue to be served, a session's cost gradually decays over time.
 Subscriptions have an ongoing servicing cost, so the decay is slower as the number of subscriptions increases.

+  If a session disconnects, ElectrumX continues to associate its cost with its IP address, so if it immediately reconnects it will re-acquire its previous cost allocation.

+  A server operator should experiment with different values according to server loads.
+It is not necessarily true that e.g. having a low soft limit, decreasing concurrency and increasing sleep will help handling heavy loads, as it will also increase the backlog of requests the server has to manage in memory.
+It will also give a much worse experience for genuine connections.

 .. envvar:: BANDWIDTH_UNIT_COST